Updated: September 1, 2020

 Nature Hills pricing is also a bit odd.
 And the regular price changes depending on the promotion.

-We checked on May 1st for the price.
+We checked on August 31st for the price.
 They are running an ad for the Lavender Twist Weeping Redbud but the site says it is out of stock.
 Why pay for ads on out of stock products?
+In fact, they don’t even show any results for it when you search their site.
 That’s a head scratcher.

 They have added a pop-up image if you mouse over any bare-root product.
 It’s very helpful to understand what bare-root is.
 The pop up was first used a few years ago.
 It’s nice to see they brought it back.

 Ordering bare root is always risky.
-Nature Hills is now saying “Ships in Spring, 2020 (weather permitting)” on their bare root plants.
+Any bareroot Nature Hills offers will not ship until late fall of this year.
 That’s a a lot of money to buy bare root that probably won’t get delivered for months.

 Nature Hills Nursery made revisions to the checkout process a few months back.
 They now accept PayPal.
 Nature Hills also made some improvements the their “Shop by Department” categories.
 The drop down menu include variety & types.
 Makes it a lot easier to find what you may be looking for.